 NOTE 2 Examples for important operational civil protection services in CC3-b are: energy and water supply systems, emergency routes, hospitals, fire stations, telecommunication, safety systems.

-NOTE 3 The consequence class CC4 for large risk structures and their ancillary elements and systems is not covered by the present standard.
-The categories of structures of consequence class CC4 where prEN 1998-4 or parts of it apply in a country can be found in EN 1990:2023, Annex A.4, the National Annex or can be provided by the relevant authorities.
-The principles of calculation and design given in prEN 1998-4 can also be applied for structures with consequence class CC4 (e.g. LNG tanks).
+NOTE 3 The consequence class CC4 for large risk structures and their ancillary elements and systems is not covered by the present document.
+The categories of structures of consequence class CC4 where this document or parts of it apply in a country can be found in EN 1990:2023, Annex A.4, the National Annex or can be provided by the relevant authorities.
+The principles of calculation and design given in this document can also be applied for structures with consequence class CC4 (e.g. LNG tanks).

-For the application of prEN 1998-1-1:2022, 4.1(4),  values should be determined.
+For the application of EN 1998-1-1:—2, 4.1(4),  values should be determined.

-NOTE The values of applicable to the structures addressed in this standard and to the associated geotechnical systems are those given in Table 4.1 (NDP), unless the relevant authorities or the National Annex give different values.
+NOTE The values of applicable to the structures addressed in this document and to the associated geotechnical systems are those given in Table 4.1 (NDP), unless the relevant authorities or the National Annex give different values.

 Table 4.1 (NDP) —  values of structures addressed in this standard as listed in 1.1(1)